A Simple First-Order Algorithm for Full-Rank Equality Constrained Optimization: Acknowledgement

 \section{Acknowledgement}

 Philippe Toint is grateful for the continued and friendly support of the Algo team at Toulouse IRIT.
-The authors also thank Benedetta Morini and Stefania Bellavia for pointing out a number of typos.
+Both authors thank Mehi Al-Baali and the organizers of the NAOVI 2026 conference for their kind invitation to participate.

 }

 \appnumsection{Appendix; Details of the Numerical Results}